Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 Can I test my filtered water to verify PFAS removal?

 Yes.
-Third-party PFAS testing is available through certified labs for $200-400.
+Third-party PFAS testing is available through certified labs.
 We recommend testing your source water first to establish baseline levels, then testing filtered water to verify removal.
 Contact us for recommended testing laboratories and protocols.

 Related Test Results